Mads-MA/ChaiTea/README.md

 Examples of using ChaiTea in Unity can be found [here](https://github.com/Mads-MA/ChaiTea-Examples).

 # Building
-ChaiTea depends on [Chai3D](https://www.chai3d.org/) and [UnityCsReference](https://github.com/Unity-Technologies/UnityCsReference).
+ChaiTea depends on [Chai3D](https://www.chai3d.org/) and [UnityCsReference](https://github.com/Unity-Technologies/UnityCsReference), which are included as submodules.
-These are included as submodules, but still need to be built.
+Run `git submodule init` & `git submodule update` to download the submodules.

 ## Chai3d
 Open CHAI3D-VS2015.sln in ./external/chai3d